-This option has an estimated capital cost of \$16.53 million.
+The estimated capital cost of this option is \$9.51 million.

 7 Requirements for non-network option

 This section outlines:

 - The technical characteristics that a non-network (network support generation, energy storage and/or demand management) option would be required to deliver; and - The information that a non-network proponent should provide to AusNet Services to explore the potential provision of a non-network service.